skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

 If you are interested
-in where among the stars the satellite will be positioned, then — as usual — you can also ask the Skyfield position object for a right ascension and declination. relative to the fixed axes of the ICRS, or else in dynamical coordinates that are relative to the actual position of the celestial equator and equinox on the date in question.
+in where among the stars the satellite will be positioned, then — as with any other Skyfield position object — you can also ask for a right ascension and declination, either relative to the fixed axes of the ICRF or else in dynamical coordinates of the date you specify.
-See :doc:`positions` to learn more about these possibilities:

 .. testcode::

-    ra, dec, distance = position.radec()  # ICRS/J2000
+    ra, dec, distance = topocentric.radec()  # ICRF ("J2000")

     print(ra)
     print(dec)

 .. testoutput::

-    01h 54m 36.45s
-    +62deg 51' 50.6"
+    03h 19m 07.97s
+    +63deg 55' 47.3"

 .. testcode::

-    ra, dec, distance = position.radec(epoch='date')
+    ra, dec, distance = topocentric.radec(epoch='date')

     print(ra)
     print(dec)

 .. testoutput::

-    01h 55m 39.18s
-    +62deg 55' 57.4"

-The standard SGP4 theory of satellite motion that Skyfield uses is a rough enough model of the near-Earth environment that it can only predict a satellite position to within an accuracy of a few kilometers.
-This error grows larger as a TLE element set becomes several weeks old, until its predictions are no longer meaningful.
+    03h 20m 22.42s
+    +63deg 58' 45.3"

+See :doc:`positions` to learn more about these possibilities.

 Avoid calling the compute method
 --------------------------------

+When computing positions for the Sun, Moon, planets, and stars, Skyfield encourages a far more fussy approach than directly subtracting two vectors.
+In those cases, the user is encouraged to compute their current location with `at()` and then call the `compute()` method on the result so that Skyfield can correctly adjust the object’s position for the time it takes light to travel.

+1. This turns out to be expensive for Earth satellites, however, because the routines with which Skyfield computes satellite positions are not currently very fast.

+2. And it turns out to be useless, because satellites are too close and move far too slowly (at least compared to something like a planet) for the light travel time to make any difference.

+How far off will your observations be if you simply subtract your position vector from the satellite’s vector, as encouraged above?
+Let’s try the alternative and measure the difference.

+To use the `observe()` method, you need a position measured all the way from the Solar System Barycenter (SSB).
+To anchor both our observer location and that of the satellite to the SSB, we can use vector addition with an ephemeris that predicts the Solar System position of the Earth:

 .. testcode::